 - A male wolf was shot in Pike County in 2005.

 - A male wolf was shot during a coyote hunt in Marshall County in 2002.

-All eleven confirmed wolves were young wolves (6 male, 5 female).
+All 11 confirmed wolves were young (6 male, 5 female).
 Young wolves (3 years old or less) leave their native packs and may travel long distances to try to establish a pack of their own or to join another pack.
 This is typical wolf behavior.
 It is likely that a small number of other wolves have passed through Illinois over the last decade on their way to surrounding states.
-Photos and/or tracks of these animals may exist, but without genetic information it is impossible to confirm whether these animals were truly wild (i.e., from Wisconsin) or perhaps wolf-dog hybrids kept as pets that either escaped or were released intentionally by their owners.
+Photos and/or tracks of these animals may exist, but without genetic information it is impossible to confirm whether these animals were truly wild (from Wisconsin) or perhaps were wolf–dog hybrids kept as pets that either escaped or were released intentionally by their owners.

 Report a Sighting

 Reviewable evidence is very helpful during efforts to identify the animal and the location.
-Please provide any documentation including original images of individual animals or tracks that you were able to obtain.
-When documenting tracks or other sign, be sure to photograph individual tracks as well as groups of tracks.
-Include in the image an object to aid in the determination of size including a ruler, tape measure, or common object of standard size (coin/paper money, business card, etc).
-Also include images of the wider area where the tracks were found, including the tracks and other features that can be located if the tracks are destroyed.
+Please provide any documentation, including original images of individual animals or tracks that you were able to obtain.
+When documenting tracks or other signs, be sure to photograph individual tracks as well as groups of tracks.
+Include in the image an object to aid in the determination of size including a ruler, tape measure, or common object of standard size (coin or paper money, business card, etc).
+Also include images of the wider area where the tracks were found, including the tracks as well as features that can be located if the tracks are destroyed.

 An IDNR biologist will review the information provided and attempt to use it to confirm the species and location of the sighting.